omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 It is possible to [run a Watcher locally](run-watcher-locally) for testing purposes but it's recommended to use a remote or dedicated server to increase uptime, reduce latency, and configure advanced security measures for your instance.

 The process takes a significant amount of time and may require help from your DevOps team.
-This step is fully covered in [Manage VPS](manage-vps) guide.
+This step is fully covered in the [Manage VPS](manage-vps) guide.

 ### 2. Log in to VPS